hazemmagdy20/FCAI_Chat_Assistant/README.md

 4. 🤖 **Calls a large language model (LLM) to generate answers using the retrieved context**
 5. 💬 **Displays answers in a web chat interface**

+## How to use

+1. Install all required packages using pip install -r requirements.txt
+2. Run the Flask server using python app.py